ClaudioPrieto/warmup-reign/README.md

 ## Run using Docker Compose

-Ensure also that [Docker is installed](https://docs.docker.com/engine/install) on your work station
+Ensure that [Docker is installed](https://docs.docker.com/engine/install) on your work station and run:

 ```bash
 # Build the docker image